-New studies suggest acupuncture in Austin as being a safe and effective treatment for heel pain.
+New studies suggest acupuncture in San Diego as being a safe and effective treatment for heel pain.
 This type of pain is a typical foot ailment marked by extreme pain, particularly when weight is placed onto the foot.
 Pain on the heel’s underside usually suggests plantar fasciitis while pain on the heel’s back oftentimes means Achilles tendinitis.
 The Ashi and Kidney channel acupoints are often used to treat heel pain.

 Plantar fasciitis which is one of the most popular reasons for heel pain involves inflammation and pain on the tissue band stretching through the foot’s bottom.
 The new studies show that acupuncture works for various types of heel pain including Achilles tendinitis and plantar fasciitis.

 Allopathic modalities for the treatment of heel include surgery, shockwave therapy, block therapy, small needle knife treatment, corticosteroid injections, NSAIDs (nonsteroidal anti-inflammatory drugs), and behavioral therapy.
 TCM or Traditional Chinese Medicine has historical documents that have recorded the successes of heel pain treatment using acupuncture.
 These new scientific studies validate those historical data.